 Citing your sources (also called referencing) is an essential part of your academic work and is explained fully on our page Reference and avoid plagiarism.

-Cite Them Right shows you how to reference a wide range of sources (books, journal articles, web sites and many more) in exactly the same Harvard style used at Oxford Brookes.
-It also gives advice on using your sources in your written work and avoiding plagiarism.
+- Cite Them Right Online shows you how to reference a wide range of sources (books, journal articles, websites) using exactly the same Harvard style used at Brookes.

 Cite Them Right has a Sample text and reference list using the Harvard style.
 This will help you understand what referencing should look like in your written work.